SEO & Visibility

 Minimal vs expanded guidance:

 Start minimal.
-WebSite with name, URL, publisher.
-Organization with name, URL, logo.
+WebSite with name, url, publisher.
+Organization with name, url, logo.
 That is enough.
-Only add more if you can validate that it is correct and relevant.
+Only add more when you can validate that it is correct and relevant.

-Example: add contactPoint only if you actually have a separate customer service number.
-Add address only if you have a physical location that is relevant to your business.
-Not because it seems "complete".
+Example: only add contactPoint if you genuinely have a separate customer service number.
+Only add address if you have a physical location relevant to your business.
+Not because it seems “complete”.

 Entity / Type Site-wide script?
 Page-level script?
 Why